nodejs/node/doc/api/child_process.md

 [`child_process.fork()`][]), the `process.disconnect()` method can be invoked within the child process to close the IPC channel as well.

-###subprocess.exitCode:
+###`subprocess.exitCode`

 * {integer}

-`subprocess.exitcode` property indicates  exit code of the child process.
+The `subprocess.exitcode` property indicates the exit code of the child process.
-If child process is still running, the field will be null.
+If the child process is still running, the field will be null.

 ### `subprocess.kill([signal])`
 <!-- YAML